 Wix also makes it impossible for you to combine two different templates on a site.
 If you plan on changing your site’s templates, you risk losing your site’s content.

-3. Wix branding & Ads
+❌Wix branding & Ads

 Wix’s free plan allows ads and Wix branding to be shown on your site.
 And while this isn’t a big deal, your site may come off as unprofessional to visitors.

-4. Absence of Tracking and Analytics in the free plan
+❌Absence of Tracking and Analytics in the free plan

 This is possible even if you have no technical knowledge of web creation.
 And just like Wix, this website builder is beginner-friendly.

-- Professionally Designed Templates
+✅Professionally Designed Templates

 This makes it easy for you to create an impressive site even with no knowledge of designing.

-Squarespace’s web interface adopts the drag and drop feature that lets you move and manipulate elements on your site by simply clicking on them and moving them across the screen.
+Squarespace’s web interface adopts the drag-and-drop feature that lets you move and manipulate elements on your site by simply clicking on them and moving them across the screen.